 Eagle Rock is a tiny town located in the state of Virginia.
 With a population of 209 people and just one neighborhood, Eagle Rock is the 392nd largest community in Virginia.
-Much of the housing stock in Eagle Rock was built prior to World War II, making it one of the older and more historic towns in the country.
+Eagle Rock has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Eagle Rock, you'll notice that it is more blue-collar than most other communities in America.
-59.32% of Eagle Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Eagle Rock is generally considered to be a blue-collar town.
+59.32% of the Eagle Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Eagle Rock is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Eagle Rock who work in sales jobs (28.81%), food service (11.86%), and office and administrative support (0.00%).

 A relatively large number of people in Eagle Rock telecommute to their jobs.
 Overall, about 28.81% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.